Faazil/100-days-of-devops/tasks/week-09/day-57.md

 ## Task Overview

 The Nautilus DevOps team is working on to setup some pre-requisites for an application that will send the greetings to different users.
-There is a sample deployment, that needs to be tested.
+A sample deployment, that needs to be tested.
 Below is a scenario which needs to be configured on Kubernetes cluster.
 Please find below more details about it.

 - Create a pod named `print-envars-greeting`.